Roster: Company K, 47th Regiment, Pennsylvania Volunteers

 * Note: Although his new recruits could not know it as they enlisted, the majority of K Company soldiers would be led by a succession of commanding officers before the long war was over: the aforementioned Captain George Junker; Captain Charles W. Abbott, a First Defender who had re-enlisted with the 47th after protecting the nation’s capital during his Three Months’ Service, who then received a battlefield promotion with the 47th when Captain Junker was wounded in action, and then held that position as K Company’s captain until receiving a promotion to the regiment’s central command staff; and Captain Matthias Miller, who had risen steadily up from the rank of Corporal with Company K until receiving his own promotion to the rank of Captain, K Company in 1865.

-Following a brief training period in light infantry tactics at Camp Curtin and leaving behind Private William Schubert (alternate spelling of surname: “Schubard”) to convalesce at the camp’s hospital, the men of Company K and their fellow 47th Pennsylvanians were transported by rail to Washington, D.C.
+Following a brief training period in light infantry tactics at Camp Curtin, the men of Company K and their fellow 47th Pennsylvanians left William Schubert behind to convalesce at the camp’s hospital, hopped aboard a train at the Harrisburg depot, and were transported by rail to Washington, D.C.
 Stationed roughly two miles from the White House, they pitched tents at “Camp Kalorama” on the Kalorama Heights near Georgetown beginning 21 September.

 On 22 September, Henry D. Wharton, a Musician with the regiment’s C Company, penned the following update to his hometown newspaper, the Sunbury American: